afollestad/ulfberht/README.md

 attached to its scope.
 There can be multiple components in a scope.

 When you call `exit()` on that scope, every component attached to it is destroyed.
-All modules in those components go with them, along with any stored singletons.
+All modules in those components go with them, along with any stored singletons amd child components.
 The next time you call `component<>()` for a destroyed component, a new instance is created.

 ---